 It should be noted that some flavors are specifically designed to be used with milk-products, in cappuccinos and lattes, to bring out the most flavours.
 The fats in the milk work to enhance certain flavors that can be easily overwhelmed by a strong espresso, with higher fat content dairy working best.

-Looking to cut back on calories?
+Looking to cut back on calories in your coffee?
 Sugar-Free Flavor Syrups are also available, using Sucralose (typically Splenda-brand) as a sweetener instead of sugar.
 Sucralose is designed to withstand the high heat of coffee drinks without degrading in flavor, and most syrup companies have a well balanced sweetness-to-flavor profile which avoids any artificial aftertaste.

 Finally add the steamed and frothed milk to your specialty espresso drink.
 Then enjoy!